rohan20/flutter-chat-app/README.md

 # flutter_chat_app

-A one-to-one chat app build on Flutter with firebase authentication and image sharing capability.
+A one-to-one chat app built on Flutter with firebase authentication and image sharing capability.

 ## Getting Started